 and the history and theories of crime prevention and preventative methods employed by police agencies and much more.

 This degree is an accelerated program that can be completed online with great flexibility.
 AIU is aware that focused professionals need to keep their knowledge and expertise current with industry standards in order to be acknowledged for their accomplishments and considered for the future, so AIU degree programs are updated to keep pace with the ever-changing theories and practices of their respective disciplines.
 The AIU community believes it has a special commitment to support each individual's goals and emphasis on the educational, professional, and personal growth of each student.

 Proof of high school graduation (diploma or transcripts) or GED equivalent.
 Proficiency in English and Math.

 North Central Association of Colleges and Schools, The Higher Learning Commission

-Not authorized for residents of MA, NJ, and NY.
+Not authorized for residents of CA, MA, MD, and NY.